klyc0k/serverless-backtesting/README.md

 ## Setup
-5 AWS services are applied in this POC, namely ElasticCache, SQS, EFS, EC2, and Lambda.
+5 AWS services are applied in this POC, namely DynamoDB, SQS, EFS, EC2, and Lambda.

 ### ElastiCache